statisticalbiotechnology/bibook/bibook/pairwise/alignment_intro.md

 ## Alignment Algorithm

-Given the scoring function and alignment type, we have a definition of what we want to archive, i.e., there is a definition of optimality.
+Given the scoring function and alignment type, we have a definition of what we want to achieve, i.e., there is a definition of optimality.
 Now we come to the question of *how* we obtain such optimality.

 ### Exhaustive searches